mykaua/flask_k8s_server/README.md

 ## Usage

-To check the website is up and running, will be used kube-portforward:
+To check the website is up and running, will be used Kube Port Forwarding:

 ```
 kubeclt port-forward svc/flask-nginx 8080